All Products

 There are two ways to recognize a local file:

-You can pass the file path to the call method of the Recognition class to directly recognize the audio file.
-For more information, see Npn-streaming call.
+You can pass the file path to the call method of the Recognition class to recognize the audio file directly.
+For more information, see Non-streaming call.

 • Convert the local file into a binary stream for recognition.
-This method processes the file and returns recognition results as a stream, which makes it suitable for scenarios that require immediate feedback.
+This processes the file and returns recognition results as a stream, suitable for scenarios that require immediate feedback.

 Use the send_audio_frame method of the Recognition class to send a binary stream to the server for recognition.
 For more information, see Bidirectional streaming call.